 Claire & Marcella

-- We haven’t had any problems, but it is advised to stay close to your belongings at all times.
+- Stay close to your belongings at all times.
 If your heavy luggage don’t end up on the roof, the easiest way is to give it at the rear of the bus and hop in from the rear door to sit close to it.

 - To know when and where chicken buses depart from, ask the locals as there are no printed schedules nor maps, but strongly rooted habits.